How to Get Rid of a Cold Quickly

 Take a detox bath to soothe cold symptoms

 When you have a cold, soaking your cares away in the tub makes you feel better almost instantly.
-While not a remedy, per se, the warm water relaxes stiff muscles and joints, while the moist air opens up congested sinuses and calms coughing.
-Adding things like essential oils, epsom salts, and bentonite clay can turn your plain old soak into a detox bath.
+While not a remedy, per se, the warm water can relax stiff muscles and joints, while the moist air opens up congested sinuses and calms coughing.
+Adding things like essential oils, epsom salts and bentonite clay can turn your plain old soak into a detox bath.

 Bentonite clay is an adsorbent.
 That’s not a typo — adsorbents attract molecules with a positive charge.
-A lot of impurities have a positive charge, so bentonite clay draws the yuck to the surface of your skin and shortens the path to eliminating it through your pores.
+A lot of impurities have a positive charge, so bentonite clay draws the yuck to the surface of your skin, shortening the path to your pores where it can be eliminated.

-Epsom salts are magnesium sulfate crystals that you can get from pretty much any pharmacy or supermarket.
-It’s super easy to use — simply add some to your bath as you’re filling it.
+Epsom salts are magnesium sulfate crystals found at pretty much any pharmacy or supermarket.
+They are super easy to use — simply add some to your bath as the water fills the tub.

-Your skin absorbs magnesium from the epsom salts through the skin.
-Magnesium has calming effects, and coupled with the relaxing warmth, you’ll be ready for a good night’s sleep when you get out.
-Your immune system fights hard while you’re sleeping, so anything you can do to lull yourself to sleep will help your body recover from your cold more quickly.
+When the hot water opens your pores, your skin absorbs magnesium from the epsom salts.
+Magnesium has calming effects, and coupled with the relaxing warmth, you’ll be ready for a good night’s sleep when you get out of the tub.
+Your immune system fights hard while you’re sleeping, so anything you can do to get a restful night’s sleep will help your body recover from a cold more quickly.

 Since you absorb electrolytes in an epsom salt bath, you’ll probably need to drink a little extra water after your soak.
 Water is essential for flushing your system, so keep your fluids up whether you tub it or not.